389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 - graph [type 2](#Type 2): **7** - 6 for the path to the root + 1 for *plg*
 - graph [type 3](#Type 3): **6** - 5 for the path to the root + 1 for *plg*

+In conclusion:

+- The cost increases in proportion of the number of paths *updated group --> root*
+- The cost increases in proportion of the *depth* (number of nodes on the path) of the *updated group --> root*
-In conclusion: **The cost of adding a leaf is inexpensive and almost optimal**. *look up* cost can fluctuate depending of number of paths and how the paths can share some parts.
+- **The cost of adding a leaf is inexpensive and almost optimal**. *look up* cost can fluctuate depending of number of paths and how the paths can share some parts.
 It could be improved in the *look down* phase where there are two identical internal searches of the updated group entry.

 #### Deleting ONE leaf from being member of a group

 The use case is a *modify\(group_DN, [\(ldap.MOD_DELETE, 'member', leaf_DN\)]\)*.
-The cost is the same whatever the Depth of the updated group.

 The look down costs (with those [searches](#look down search)) in that case are